bighorse/sdcprj1/WRITEUP.md

 * The size of test set is ?
 * The shape of a traffic sign image is ?
 * The number of unique classes in the data set is ?
+* The distribution of classes is

-Here is an exploratory visualization of the data set.
+Here is an exploratory visualization of the data set, 10 images randomly.
 ![alt text][image1]

-And the distribution of classes

-#### Cross validation
-This section should detail the cross validation strategy and justify your approach.

 ### Training
 #### Reference experiment